giovannellilab/Geomosaic/docs/source/update.md

 # Update

-Here you will find a short guide on how to update an older version of Geomosaic to the newest one!
+This page provides a short guide for updating an existing Geomosaic installation to the latest version.

 ```{important}